Mohd-Abdul-Rafay/YOLOv8l/README.md

 ⸻⸻⸻⸻⸻⸻⸻⸻⸻⸻⸻⸻⸻⸻⸻⸻⸻⸻

-🧩 Reproducibility
+## 🧩 Reproducibility

-	•	Notebook and outputs are preserved exactly.
+- Notebook and outputs are preserved exactly.
-	•	Dataset is external via KaggleHub.
+- Dataset is external via KaggleHub.
-	•	Weights and exports tracked with Git LFS.
+- Weights and exports tracked with Git LFS.
-	•	CI workflow (.github/workflows/smoke.yml) validates environment and imports.
+- CI workflow (`.github/workflows/smoke.yml`) validates environment and imports.
-	•	Training confirmed on Colab Pro High-RAM A100 GPU runtime.
+- Training confirmed on **Colab Pro High-RAM A100 GPU runtime**.

 ⸻⸻⸻⸻⸻⸻⸻⸻⸻⸻⸻⸻⸻⸻⸻⸻⸻⸻